farsabbutt/firestore-utils-cli/README.md

 4) Execute ``firestore-utils export-data`` to have an interactive CLI menu to export your firestore collections
 5) Once exported successfully, the exported firebase collections will be listed under ``exports`` folder

+# ❗ Important Notes
+Please note that exporting firestore data means you will be performing reads on your firestore database, and you may get charged for it especially when you have a large amount of data in your collections!